LibreQoE/Bufferbloat-Test/HTTPS_SETUP.md

-# Setting Up HTTPS with Let's Encrypt
+# Setting Up HTTPS with HTTP/2 Support

-This guide explains how to set up HTTPS for the LibreQoS Bufferbloat Test using Let's Encrypt certificates directly with the FastAPI application.
+This guide explains how to set up HTTPS with HTTP/2 support for the LibreQoS Bufferbloat Test using Let's Encrypt certificates and Hypercorn.

 ## Prerequisites